-- This virtual training was so good and helpful - We need additional materials so that in the future we become one of the trainers - I greatly appreciated the training especially the trainer and how she involved trainees in work.
-The formation was very important because I have learned many things and ways of behaving in conflicts.
-Thank you. - All sessions were motivating and rich.
-We appreciate it - Generally speaking, this training course has given us too much useful information and has built us up in the field of research and in society.
-We thank you very much for the training you gave us. - These two sessions have shaped us well and translated into us a new way of considering our friends, neighbors and superiors. - My comment on all that we have taken is the sessions whether those that we have done in person, online and virtual are well designed and well delivered.
+- This virtual training was so good and helpful - We need additional materials so that in the future we become one of the trainers - I humbly appreciated the training especially the trainer and how she involved trainees in work.
+The formation was very important because I have learned many things, ways of behaving in conflicts.
+Thank you. - All sessions were been motivating and rich.
+We appreciate it - The virtual was very interesting - Generally speaking, this training course has given us too much useful information and has built us up in the field of research and in society.
+We thank you very much for the training you gave us. - These two sessions have shaped us well and translated us into a new way of considering our friends, neighbours and superiors. - My comment on all that we have taken is the sessions whether those that we have done in person, online and virtual are well designed and well delivered.
 In addition, the content of this course is very essential or applicable in all areas of our daily life to the extent that planning activities according to importance and urgency, stakeholder analysis, how to give feedback or address a person and others are very necessary in the accomplishment of our activities.
-It is for this reason that I ask you to increase these types of sessions.
+It is for this reason that I ask you to increase these types of sessions. - The internet connection is slow during the virtual session.
+But the training brought me a lot of things in my future life.
+Thanks very much